-- 1. Do one of the following: - If you drew with the Brush tool, in the Tools toolbar, double-click on ▷ Contour Editor and select the ≥ Centerline Editor in the pop-up menu, or press Alt + W. - If you drew with the Pencil tool, in the Tools toolbar, select the $\[Begin{array}{c} \end{array}$ Contour Editor tool or press Alt + Q. - 2.
+- 1. Do one of the following:

+- If you drew with the Pencil tool, in the Tools toolbar, select the Contour Editor tool or press Alt + Q. - 2.
 In the Drawing or Camera view, click the shape, contour or pencil line you want to edit near the area you wish to change.